 A Few of My Favorite Things About the Transit

 1. Square-ish Shape Allows for an Easier Build

-The Transit body has a more square shape than the Sprinter, which leads to a much easier van conversion process.
+The Ford Transit body has a more square shape than the Mercedes Sprinter, which leads to a much easier van conversion process.
 When you’re custom-building cabinetry and other components, working with a square is so convenient versus working with something rounded.
 Figuring out measurements will take way less time with sharper corners and flatter walls.

-Admittedly, the Promaster is the most square option, while the Transit is essentially in between the roundness of a Sprinter and the perfectly square Promaster.
+Admittedly, the Ram Promaster is the most square option, while the Transit is essentially in between the roundness of a Sprinter and the perfectly square Promaster.

 2. It’s Insanely Tall and Wide

 Before insulating and putting in the ceiling, the high roof Transit is about 6’7”.
 After my build, it’s still 6’4” which doesn’t just allow for a little headspace – it really opens the space up and makes it feel like I’m in a regular room.